JohnAD/slone-web/README.md

-# The SLONE Specification
+# SLONE: Serialization of Lists of Ordered Named Elements

-The role of SLONE is to enable a text-based document format for machine-to- machine communication (and storage) that is also human readable and trackable by line-oriented systems such as `diff` and `git`.
+The role of SLONE is to enable a text-based document format for machine-to-machine communication that is also human readable and trackable by line-oriented systems such as `diff` and `git`.

+## ALTERNATIVES

-If you are wanting machine-to-machine communication that is not trackable by line-oriented systems, I recommend using JSON rather than SLONE as JSON is almost universally supported.
+If you are wanting machine-to-machine communication that is not trackable by line-oriented systems, I recommend using [JSON](https://www.json.org/json-en.html) rather than SLONE as JSON is almost universally supported.

-If you are wanting human-to-machine communication, such as a config file, I recommend using YAML rather than SLONE.
+If you are wanting human-to-machine communication, such as a config file, I recommend using [YAML](https://yaml.org/) rather than SLONE.
 YAML is very forgiving whereas SLONE is **VERY** strict.
 YAML is also mostly line-oriented.
 It too has more universal support.

+If you are wanting somewhat-line-oriented machine-to-machine communication but are not as concerned with repeatablity or byte-level reproduction, [XML](https://www.w3.org/XML/) is also a fantastic alternative.

 ## GOALS